Who knew an Abridged Series could have its sad moments?

 (Cut to Wheelo drifting over the planet in low orbit)

 Wheelo: Look at this planet... so beautiful...
 I'll never see it with my own eyes again. (starts sobbing in self-pity)

-- To reiterate, Dr. Wheelo was a biologist who researched cancer then died of Lung cancer, his assistant, Kochin puts his Brain in a Jar then leaves him to get groceries...for fifty years, where he goes somewhat insane from being trapped as an unfeeling brain for fifty years then he finally gets rescued... only to find his assistant is evil and stupid, dragged through said assistant's attempts to get him a body which involves the harming of others, which is like hell for someone like him.
-He sees his Bio-Warriors turned from cute, cuddly helpers into grotesque monsters then sees them killed by Goku, sees Kochin try to murder everyone and then learns that he had an exoskeleton the entire time that he could have used to move about his lab.
+- To reiterate, Dr. Wheelo was a biologist who researched cancer then died of Lung cancer, his assistant, Kochin puts his Brain in a Jar then leaves him to get groceries...for fifty years, where he goes somewhat insane from being trapped as an unfeeling brain for fifty years then he finally gets rescued... only to find his assistant is evil and stupid, dragged through said assistant's attempts to get him a body which involves the harming of others out of both sadistic glee and complete ineptitude, which is like hell for someone like him.
+He sees his Bio-Warriors turned from cute, cuddly helpers into grotesque monsters then sees them killed by Goku, sees Kochin try to murder everyone and then learns that he had an exoskeleton the entire time that he could have used to move about his lab, or even object to Kochin's atrocities.
 This all culminates in him looking upon his home planet, seeing it's majesty for the first time...
 Without being able to actually see it with his own two eyes.
 To say that he needs a hug is an understatement.Gohan: Hey, Dr. Wheelo, I... wait.
 Are you crying?

 Wheelo: I physically can't, but I'm just so sa-a-a-a-ad!

 - The confrontation in space isn't three of the strongest fighters trading blows with a raging biomechanical monster.
 It's just a single child trying to comfort a traumatized old man.
 The footage of Wheelo charging an explosive attack is used to show him curling up on himself at the thought of what he's gone through continuing for even a second longer.Gohan: You're not, evil, are you?